Isaac Paredes Player Props: Rays vs. Padres

-On Friday, Isaac Paredes (.563 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+Isaac Paredes -- with a slugging percentage of .688 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Blake Snell on the mound, on June 17 at 7:15 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last game against the Athletics.
+He hit a home run while going 1-for-3 in his last game against the Padres.

 Isaac Paredes Game Info & Props vs. the Padres